 I make message driven art because I believe we can use art to help change the " f...ed up world.
 I am trying to affect compassion in viewers.
-I am currently working on a new series about immigration and refugees as well as another incarnation of Social Structure. (this city out of clay will stack better on the gallery wall and it will stay together as one installation...the first one I sold off building by building.
+And I hope to make the world a tiny bit more beautiful with my art.

 Linda studied art at the University of Colorado and then had a family and a job that consumed most of her time for 35 years.
 She has been fortunate to turn back to her artwork full time for the last four years.
 She shows locally, regionally and nationally.
 She enjoys supporting the art community in her hometown by participating in Artwalk, Longmont Studio Tour and other local events.
 She installed 150 ceramic birds at the Longmont Museum as a part of her Capistrano series and facilitated a collaborative project on the same topic at the Salud Medical Clinic in Longmont.
 She has volunteered art teaching at Soft Voices, a drop in center for mentally ill people in Longmont.
 She recently completed a mosaic mural with those folks.
-She also shows nationally in nationally mostly in select shows in Chicago and NYC.
+She spearheaded an art auction fundraiser with the Women's Caucus for the Arts, Colorado Chapter to raise money for Planned Parenthood where they raised over $10,000.
+She also shows nationally mostly in select shows in Chicago and NYC.

-She is most proud of her recent inclusion in the National Womens Caucus for the Arts Best of 2014 show in Chicago and of their 2015 show, "WCA at Westbeth" and now April, 2016 featured artist on their Website.
+She has exhibited in the National Womens Caucus for the Arts Best of 2014 show in Chicago and in their 2015 show, "WCA at Westbeth" and in April, 2016 she was the featured artist on their Website.
 She was in the company of some really amazing internationally known artists there and she felt very honored to be included.